jncraton/elementary-computer-science-cpsc1030/lectures/09-scratch-loops.md

 ## Exercise

-- Modify your jumping cat program to use a `repeat` loop
+- Create a program to use a `repeat` loop
 - How many blocks did you save by using a loop?
-- How would you make the cat jump 10 times instead of 3?

 ## Debugging

-- Debugging means finding and fixing errors in code
 - Loops can be tricky to debug because they repeat
 - If there's an error inside a loop, it will repeat with every iteration